lpmi-13/current-projects/README.md

 - possibly model after https://github.com/evykassirer/pink-trombone-bangbangcon
 - also check out https://github.com/zakaton/Pink-Trombone

-## 101) create micromaterial to practice DNS record stuff
-- understanding (select a particular record type from context)
-- application (write out the record type and value from context)
-- A/MX/AAAA/CNAME/ALIAS

 ## 102) create mobile app to connect images to core-meanings
 - based on the EFL Notes blog post "Funky Images"
 - one central character that does stuff based on how you swipe